iceBear67/linguee/README.md

 `&a Green &b Aqua &c Red &r Reset ....`

-we also support gradient colors.
+we also support operators like `gradient`.

-`&<gr:aqua-0xFFFF>Texts which are colored from aqua to red`
+`&&lt;gr:aqua-0xFFFF>Texts which are colored from aqua to red`

 ## In-Text DSL